 3. Black Static

 The vinyl edition is housed in a heavyweight old style “tip-on” jacket.
 Slightly different mixes/edits from CD/digital version.
-Double LP: 400 on blue vinyl, 500 on black.
+Double LP: 200 on clear vinyl, 400 on blue (sold out), 500 on black.

 Vinyl Track Listing:

 Side A: Subspace Edit Pt.
 1

 Side B: Subspace Edit Pt.
 2